linux-club-umd/presentations/licensing/slides.md

 Ethical source licenses have provisions that restrict uses for ethical purposes.

 - JSON license: "The Software shall be used for Good, not Evil."
-  - What counts as an "ethical" usage?
+  - How do you define "good" or "evil"?
+What counts as "ethical"?
   - Maybe unenforceable

 # Practical and economic considerations